We bring together different perspectives, experiences and skills so you can thrive and grow.

 Ability

-Ability is a place for people in the firm with disability; together with carers of people with disability and people interested in building a more accessible and inclusive
+Ability is a community for our people with disability, carers of people with disability and people interested in building a more accessible and inclusive environment.

 Cultural Connections

-In addition to providing an avenue for advice and support for people from a diverse cultural background, Cultural Connections celebrates cultural differences and increases cultural awareness across the firm.
+An avenue for advice and support for people from a diverse cultural background, and a community that celebrates cultural differences and increases cultural awareness across our firm.

-“When I started at PwC, the Cultural Connections network instantly gave me a greater sense of belonging.
+'When I started at PwC, the Cultural Connections network instantly gave me a greater sense of belonging.
 It is a community of like-minded people, both with lived experience and allies, who share a passion for building cultural awareness.
-As a person from a different culture, I am proud to work at a firm that prioritises challenging unconscious bias and talking action against racial inequity - and I loved that I was able to prioritise cultural days of significance for my family by using the Floating Public Holidays Policy!”
+As a person from a different culture, I am proud to work at a firm that prioritises challenging unconscious bias and talking action against racial inequity - and I loved that I was able to prioritise cultural days of significance for my family by using the floating public holiday included in the My Leave Policy.'

 Families

-Families is a network for all employees balancing career and care through all stages of life, including those looking to start a family.
+Families is a network designed to help our people with balancing career and care through all stages of life, including those looking to start a family.

-Families is our employee led network for parents, prospective parents, carers and all types of families support group.
+The network helps connect parents, prospective parents, carers and all types of families.

 Reconciliation

-Our Reconciliation network is focused on engaging and deepening relationships with Aboriginal and Torres Strait Islander communities through activities such as volunteering, building cultural awareness and capacity building engagements.
+We engage and deepen relationships with Aboriginal and Torres Strait Islander communities through activities such as volunteering, building cultural awareness and capacity building engagements.

-Our First Nations Cultural Leave is designed to protect Aboriginal and Torres Strait Islander peoples’ right to maintain and strengthen their connection to community and to enable time to connect with their community to maintain and develop their culture.
-You can find out more about the policy here.
+Our First Nations cultural leave is designed to protect Aboriginal and Torres Strait Islander peoples’ right to maintain and strengthen their connection to community, enabling time to connect with their culture.
+Find out more.

 Shine

-Shine supports our LGBTIQ+ community and allies.
-It strengthens our presence in the LGBTIQ+ community, increases awareness among our people, and offers information, support, and networking opportunities.
+The Shine network supports our LGBTIQ+ community and allies, strengthening our presence in the LGBTIQ+ community, increasing awareness, and offering information, support and connection.

-Our Shine network, for our LGBTIQ+ community and allies, strengthens our helps to increase awareness of the LGBTIQ+ community among our people and offers information, support and networking opportunities.
-In addition to the support it offers, Shine delivers Shining Light on LGBTIQ+ Inclusivity training - a 1.5 hour facilitated awareness session on LGBTIQ+ inclusive language and behaviours, to help identify the challenges LGBTIQ+ people face and apply effective communication skills to foster inclusion.
+Shine delivers Shining Light on LGBTIQ+ Inclusivity training - a 1.5 hour facilitated awareness session on LGBTIQ+ inclusive language and behaviours that helps participants identify the challenges LGBTIQ+ people face and apply effective communication skills to foster inclusion.

-“As a bisexual woman, I feel like I experience a double glass-ceiling when it comes to my identity.
-I knew that when I joined PwC that I wanted to find my safe space in Shine.
+'As a bisexual woman, I feel like I experience a double glass-ceiling when it comes to my identity.
+When I joined PwC, I knew that I wanted to find my safe space in Shine.
 One of the most rewarding aspects of being part of Shine is running our LGBTIQ+ inclusion training.
 It allows me to share my experiences and connect with colleagues on something that is very close to my heart.
-The conversations we have in those sessions not only raise awareness to impact today’s everyday behaviours, but help us to build a better tomorrow for the future generations to come through our workforce.”
+The conversations we have in those sessions not only raise awareness to impact today’s everyday behaviours, but help us to build a better tomorrow for the future generations to come through our workforce.'

-The firm has a Transitioning / Gender Affirmation Support policy for any person who chooses to transition and affirm their gender while working at the firm.
+We offer Transitioning / gender affirmation support for any person who chooses to transition and affirm their gender while working at PwC.
 This includes 15 days paid leave, unrestricted unpaid leave, a clothing allowance and a support team to assist you with developing a plan.

 Symmetry